 Find some of the frequently asked questions and learn more about NiftyKit.

-- Membership to NiftyKit gives you access to all the tools to create and manage your smart contracts in an efficient way.
+- After signing up, all users will have access to all the NiftyKit tools to create and manage your smart contracts in an efficient way.

 - Absolutely not.
-Anything you have already minted is owned by you or the current token holder even after you cancel your membership.
-The membership allows you to access the tools to mint, but you can always access and create draft NFTs and smart contracts without a membership
+Anything you have already minted is owned by you or the wallet used to create the smart contract.
+NiftyKit allows you to access the tools to mint, you can always access and transact with your NFTs and smart contracts directly in your etherscan.

 - No. You can’t continue in an existing contract with NiftyKit.
 You will be starting with a new contract specifically owned by you.

 - Currently, the Royalty Fees that you set for your Smart Contract are specific to each platform.
 They are NOT baked into the smart contract code.